 Prepaid Debit Card

-As of January 4, 2021, the IRS has begun to send some of the second round Economic Impact Payments (stimulus payments) on a prepaid debit card (rather than a check or direct deposit).
+The IRS has begun to send some of the Economic Impact Payments (stimulus payments) on a prepaid debit card (rather than a check or direct deposit).
 Many recipients of these prepaid debit cards are unsure of their legitimacy, as they arrive in an unmarked envelope with a return address in Nebraska.
 Please refer to the News Release at IRS.gov and refer to the “Will people receive a paper check or a debit card?” question.

 Those who receive their Economic Impact Payment by prepaid debit card can do the following without any fees**.